arunpn/mortar-pagerank/README.md

         mortar run pagerank --clustersize 5

-By default this script will run on the 100K twitter users with the most followers and finish in approximately 40 minutes using a 5 node cluster.
+By default this script will run on the 100K twitter users with the most followers and finish in a little over an hour using a 5 node cluster.

 # Twitter Data